Qfd/cryptionary/README.md

 [site](https://filecoin.io/)
 [wikipedia](https://en.wikipedia.org/wiki/Filecoin)

 Blockchain based decentralised file storage using IPFS (which they created).
-The coin (FIL) is earnt by serving files.
+The coin (FIL) is earned by serving files.

 ## GDAX